Andrea Smith (academic): Cherokee ancestry claim

-In August 2023, Smith's employer, the University of California, Riverside, announced in a press release that Smith would resign from the university with effect in August 2024 to become an emerita professor.
+In August 2023, Smith's employer, the University of California, Riverside, announced in a press release that Smith would resign from the university with effect in August 2024.
 Thirteen faculty members at Riverside alleged that Smith had "made fraudulent claims to Native American identity in violation of the Faculty Code of Conduct provisions concerning academic integrity."
-While Smith denied the charges, the "separation agreement and release of all claims", with the resignation/retirement date, was mutually agreed to by Smith and the University.
+While Smith denied the charges, the "separation agreement and release of all claims," with the resignation/retirement date, was mutually agreed to by Smith and the University.

 Selected publications

 Smith is the author of the following books: